brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Change] The file logger writes the logfile right after the analysis is complete.
     - [Change] Some internal renaming.
     - [Change] Removed the constants analysis configuration.
-    - [Change] Moved the bootstrapping to it's own file.
+    - [Change] Moved the bootstrapping to its own file.
     - [Change] Removed the annoying spaces from the generated DOM, for better copy-paste.
     - [Change] Resorted the settings.
     - [Change] Prettified the output of the Hans skin.